 When you truly embrace giving mode, your entire approach to objections changes — because you stop hearing objections as rejection and start hearing them as information.

 When someone says "I'm too busy," you don't hear "Go away."
 You hear "I'm overwhelmed and don't have time to evaluate everything that comes across my desk."
-And your response shifts accordingly:
+And your response shifts:

 "I totally get that you're busy.
 That's actually why this quick conversation might be valuable — if there's a way to reach more customers without more work on your end, wouldn't you want to at least know about it?
 If it's not helpful, we'll know in 15 minutes and you'll never hear from me again."